Geography of Jersey: Climate

+Extreme weather is rare due to the island's mild climate.
+Spring and summer thunderstorms originating from the European mainland occasionally occur, but are usually not severe.
+Thunderstorms advecting north from the Bay of Biscay tend to occur during the summer if the influence of the Azores High temporarily weakens and a cut-off low develops in the region.
+Cool season thunderstorms are more common compared with other parts of Europe, as the relatively warm sea-surface temperatures drive moderate surface-based convection into the cold, dry air aloft.
+This tends to result in small hail and weak waterspouts driven by convection and frequent shear brought on by cold fronts.

+In November 2023, Jersey was hit by extratropical Storm Ciarán, causing heavy rainfall, extremely high winds with gusts of up to 104 mph.
+A supercell thunderstorm associated with the cold front of this system hit Jersey at around midnight on 2 November 2023.
+With severe wind shear and a significant temperature contrast of the upper atmosphere and sea surface, the storm produced extremely large hail and a tornado, which devastated the eastern half of the Island and was subsequently rated T6/EF3 by TORRO, making it one of the most severe tornadoes ever recorded in the British Isles.

+The Government of Jersey's official meteorological department provides a five-day forecast for Jersey and Guernsey, including detailed shipping forecasts and aviation forecasts.

 Jersey has a generally mild, temperature and oceanic climate.
 The mean daily air temperature for 2019 was 12.79 °C - the eighth warmest year since 1894.
 The record warmest year was 2014, with a mean daily air temperature of 13.34 °C.

 There are very few extreme weather events in Jersey, however there are regular heatwaves and storm periods.
 This can lead to disruption across the island.
 For example, in February 2020, Storm Ciara led to the closure of a number of roads (especially Victoria Avenue).

 Physical geography

 Besides the main island, the bailiwick includes other islets and reefs with no permanent population: Les Écréhous, Les Minquiers, Les Pierres de Lecq, Les Dirouilles.

 The highest point in the island is Les Platons on the north coast, at 136 m.
 Parts of the parish of St Clement in the south were previously below sea-level but the construction of a seawall and infilling of low land has probably left only a few pockets of land below mean sea level.
 The terrain is generally low-lying on the south coast, with some rocky headlands, rising gradually to rugged cliffs along the north coast.
 On the west coast there are sand dunes.
 Small valleys run north to south across the island.
 Very large tidal variation exposes large expanses of sand and rock to the southeast at low tide.

 Snow falls rarely in Jersey; some years will pass with no snow fall at all.